 Learn about author and historian Bob Mayers, his speaking events, and most of all about his insightful books and publications.
-His new book, Revolutionary New Jersey-Forgotten Towns and Crossroads of the American Revolution, will be released in early spring by the American History Press.
+His new book, Revolutionary New Jersey-Forgotten Towns and Crossroads of the American Revolution, has been released and is available from the publisher American History Press, online at Amazon.

 Places where patriots fought and died are unmarked, shrouded in mystery and clouded in mythology.
 Some have entirely disappeared while others languish unnoticed.
 Walk in the footsteps of Revolutionary War soldiers to feel, see and hear the action that occurred over 200 years ago.
 Learn the impact of topography.
 Familiar mountains, waterways, hills, rivers, roads, cities, forests and coastlines determined troop movements, battle sites, supply routes and created natural defenses.